sonoro1234/Lua2SC/README.md

 * https://www.lua.org/pil/contents.html  (Online book for Lua 5.0, but great Lua introduction)
 * http://luajit.org/  (LuaJIT additions to Lua 5.1 as ffi.)

+* http://tylerneylon.com/a/learn-lua/ If you dont have more than 15 minutes

 ------Lua2SC learning resources---------

 * The pieces and other examples I will be uploading.